Obaseki, Kukah Highlight Significance of Quality Education to Improve Devt Indices

 Adibe Emenyonu in Benin City

-The Edo State Governor, Mr. Godwin Obaseki and the Catholic Bishop of Sokoto Diocese, His Lordship, Mathew Hassan Kukah, have identified quality education as essential in improving human and capital development indices.
+Governor Godwin Obaseki of Edo State and the Catholic Bishop of Sokoto Diocese, His Lordship, Mathew Hassan Kukah have identified quality education as essential in improving human capital development indices.

-Both spoke at the Maiden Edo Parents’ Summit, held in Benin City as part of the 2023 Edo Education Week in Benin City, Saturday.
+Both spoke at the Maiden Edo Parents’ Summit, as part of the 2023 Edo Education Week in Benin City.

-In his remarks, Obaseki said parents played critical roles in sustaining achievement recorded by his administration in the education sector.
+Obaseki said parents play critical roles in sustaining achievement recorded by his administration in the education sector.

-He said the educational week highlighted the achievements recorded so far by the reforms undertaken by the state government in the past five years, noting “We can appreciate how far we have gone, the progress made and what needed to be done going forward in sustaining the reforms.
+He said the education week highlights the achievements recorded so far by the reforms undertaken by the state government in the past five years, adding “we can appreciate how far we have gone, the progress made and what needed to be done going forward in sustaining the reforms.”

-The Catholic Bishop commended Governor Obaseki, noting, “We thank you for repositioning, restrategising on how the world sees Edo people through Education.
+The Catholic bishop commended Governor Obaseki, noting, “We thank you for repositioning, restrategizing on how the world sees Edo people through Education.

 He urged parents and other critical stakeholders to collaborate with the state government in sustaining the reforms to enable the state to compete favorably in the 21st century.